Commonly asked questions about weight loss surgery

 When can I go back to my normal activity level?

-Your ability to resume pre-surgery levels of activity depends on your physical condition, the nature of the activity and the type of bariatric surgery you had.
+Your ability to resume presurgery levels of activity depends on your physical condition, the nature of the activity, and the type of bariatric surgery you had.
 Many patients return to normal levels of activity within three to six weeks of surgery.

-Is there any difficulty in taking medications?
+Is there any difficulty in taking medications after bariatric surgery?

-What is the long-term follow-up schedule?
+What is the follow-up after bariatric surgery?

-How can I find a support group?
+How can I find a bariatric support group?